 Consider completing part B of the Homestead Declaration; the Property Tax Adjustment Claim.
 This is the form that the State of Vermont uses to calculate whether your household qualifies for a reduction of property taxes based on income.
 Again, if someone else files your taxes for you, be clear on whether or not they are filing these forms.

 Single family homeowners usually pay the land portion of their property taxes through CHT.
 If this applies to you, CHT will provide you with a statement by the end of January showing the amount of property taxes you paid through CHT.
 You’ll need this statement to file both your federal and state income taxes.
 Be sure to provide these documents to anyone doing your income taxes.

 Condo homeowners do not pay any of their property taxes through CHT and will not receive any statements from CHT.

 When looking for the SPAN to file your state income taxes, use the property tax bill that comes in your name.
 CHT files the SPAN for the land (on the bill that comes in Champlain Housing Trust’s name) where there are two separate tax bills (single family homeowners only).

 If you brought a home into the Shared Equity Program using the Buyer Driven Program, there may be another form you need to complete this first year.
-Contact Janet Harvey-Coutrayer at 861-7339 or via email at [email protected].
+Contact Janet Mallie at 861-7339 or via email at [email protected].